lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 Julia-1.4.1 is slow due to [a misconfiguration][jlzlib] on the Julia end.
 The numbers shown in the table are acquired by forcing Julia to use the system zlib on CentOS7.
 Added Python bedcov implementation.
 It is slow.

+**Update on 2020-05-23:** Added a faster contributed Rust implementation.

 [julia]: https://en.wikipedia.org/wiki/Julia_(programming_language)
 [nim]: https://en.wikipedia.org/wiki/Nim_(programming_language)